godfat/logi/README.md

 Suppose you want to use [pandoc][] to generate your post, you could build a command line tool called `logi-pandoc` which the first argument would be the path to the original post file, and the second argument to the path of the layout file.
-Also, read from stdin for post content preprocessed for the wiki syntax.
+Also, read from `stdin` for post content preprocessed for the wiki syntax.

 So you could think of it like this:

     logi-wiki post.md | logi-pandoc post.md layout.html.erb > post.html

-For a more complex generator, you could see [logi-list](bin/logi-list).
+For a more complex generator, you could see [logi-list](bin/logi-list) which would generate a post listing all the posts.

 [pandoc]: http://johnmacfarlane.net/pandoc/